ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Advanced_other/update_corrupted_file.md

 From the output, identify the file `uuid`, and information that would help to identify file in the archive.
 For example, if it's `sequence_file` we could look for `insdc_run_accession`, `insdc_experiment_accession`, `read_index` and `lane_index`.

-### 2. identify and download correct file to re-download from archives
+### 2. identify and download correct file from archives
 Using information from step 1, we will try to identify the file in the archives.
 If we know that file was not accessed from archive but from contributor see note above.
 If file is fastq derived from BAM file, take advantage of the complementary read_index to identify the library that was specified in tha bamtofastq argument.